 About eighty students from thirty different majors across campus came together to learn about Fairtrasa and apply their skills to solve this problem.
 Undergraduate students competed alongside graduate students in the semifinal round, which included ideas ranging from creating a spotlight metrics program, generating joint ventures with banks, and taking part of government anti-cocaine programs to give a sustainable alternative to farmers.

 Fundación Paraguaya (Winter 2015)

 Last year’s case competition featured Skoll Foundation awardee, Fundación Paraguaya.
 Since 1985 this organization has grown to include a highly successful microfinance program, a self-sustaining agricultural school, and many other programs to support its clients.
 In spite of establishing a strong track record for increasing incomes and having a 98 percent repayment rate on all microloans, people were not getting out of poverty.

-About one hundred students from twelve different majors across campus came together to learn about Fundación Paraguaya and apply their skill set to this problem.
-Undergraduate students competed alongside graduate students in the semifinal round, which included ideas ranging from bike rental and lottery programs to a poverty stoplight Olympic program, which gamified the process to leverage the positive social capital and competitive spirit of the people.
+About one hundred students from twelve different majors came together to learn about Fundación Paraguaya and apply their skill set to this problem.
+Undergraduate students competed alongside graduate students in the semifinal round, which included ideas ranging from bike rental and lottery programs to a poverty stoplight Olympic program that gamified the process to leverage the positive social capital and competitive spirit of the people.